 Then on Nov.
 11, 2013, the skeletal remains of the family of four were found in two shallow graves near Victorville, and the missing persons case immediately turned into a homicide investigation.

-Merritt was taken into custody in Chatsworth after a traffic stop on Wednesday and booked at West Valley Detention Center.
-McMahon said they believe Merritt acted alone in the murders, and no other suspects were sought.
+Merritt was taken into custody in Chatsworth after a traffic stop on Nov.
+5 and booked at West Valley Detention Center.